Supporting and Improving Legacy Data Management Software

 - Finally, we improved the supportability and flexibility of the software by porting it to a new operating system, adding new features, and testing new frameworks.

-Our support for this software allowed the customer to focus on building a new cloud-based platform, since their developers didn’t have to spend time on bug fixes and legacy software system modernization.
-Finally, our customer rolled out a new product and ensured smooth migration to it.
+Our support for this software allowed the client to focus on building a new cloud-based platform, since their developers didn’t have to spend time on bug fixes and legacy software system modernization.
+Finally, our client rolled out a new product and ensured smooth migration to it.
 Since they were satisfied with our services, we continued our partnership after the release.

 How we did it

-During this project, our main tasks were fixing bugs in the legacy system and processing escalated tickets — issues reported by end users that the customer’s support team was unable to resolve.
+During this project, our main tasks were fixing bugs in the legacy system and processing escalated tickets — issues reported by end users that the client’s support team was unable to resolve.

 Modernizing the legacy software